Le chant du rossignol: Premiere of the poème symphonique

+Structure

+The Chant is divided into four movements of varying length, which follow a non-linear, episodic structure.
+The music is taken from acts II and III.
+The movement list is as follows:

 Premiere as a choreographed ballet

 Productions

 The piece's ballet debut occurred on February 2, 1920, at the Théâtre National de l'Opéra in Paris.
 The choreography was by Leonid Massine and designs by Henri Matisse.
 This also was met with some skepticism; Stravinsky himself was not entirely pleased.
 "I had destined Le Chant du Rossignol for the concert platform, and a choreographic rendering seemed to me to be quite unnecessary," he says later in his autobiography.

 Stravinsky agreed to do a revival of the ballet in 1925.
 Originally, the choreography was to be Massine's, but when that fell through, Diaghilev chose one of his newest students, George Balanchine, to choreograph the ballet.
 This is when Stravinsky first met Balanchine, who later became his most important creative partner.

 The Diaghilev and Stravinsky relationship weakened during Le chant du rossignol, as each liked to be the director in charge.
 As Balanchine was allowed more of a role, however, it was clear that the Balanchine-Stravinsky relationship was a lasting one.
 They had similar taste in art, music, and movement and lived to create.
 Stravinsky and Balanchine continued as a team for several years, creating a number of famous ballets.